 In 1789, Benjamin Franklin said, “Nothing is certain except death and taxes.”

-April 18th was tax day in the USA.
+April 15th is tax day in the USA.
 By midnight that day, the bill must have been paid, either via mail date-stamped by the Post Office, or online.
-After that, if you owed money and didn’t send it in, penalties began to add up.
+After that, if you owe money and don’t send it in, penalties began to add up.

 Government at every level imposes taxes in order to pay its bills.
 Roads, schools, civil defense, water control, government employees, and more…all get a piece of the revenue pie.